I don't mind being open about the fact that I fell for a digital marketing scam enquiry I'd received through my website last week.

 This is quite a big network for them to try and target with their perfect lead enquiry, and out of the millions of possible options out there you can begin to understand that it only takes a handful of them to fall for it to make it worthwhile.
 What ease and power have our technological advancements provided for the evil scammers to benefit from!

-So - the scammers write up a very appealing job enquiry for most people (ELON MUSKS WANTS TO PAY YOU $1,000,000 TO RUN META ADS FOR TESLA - ARE YOU INTERESTED?!) but you might wonder what the actual scam is - what's the trick?
+"ELON MUSKS WANTS TO PAY YOU $1,000,000 TO RUN META ADS FOR TESLA - ARE YOU INTERESTED?" but you might wonder what the actual scam is - what's the trick?

 This appears to be what happened to me with my recent scam encounter - they tried to trick me into downloading some dodgy files.
+I didn't hang around to figure out what those files did.

-What do Typical Scams (Targeting Marketers) Look Like?
+What do Typical Marketing Scams Look Like?

 Usually when I get a genuine lead enquiry from a business looking for marketing support (eg Google Ads help or SEO support), they're unlikely to talk money in their initial message enquiry.

 In my case they were offering huge budgets and had initially sent a very unpersonalised message about Google Ads - but actually in their follow up message they talk about social media profiles (eg Facebook) which isn't something I offer, so there was a mis-match in their messaging which again should be a bit of a warning flag.
-Even if it's not a scam it's probably a lead from a company that doesn't know what they want - a big red flag in itself!.

 I had replied to their initial enquiry because I thought it was legit, and to CC someone in who I wanted to suggest they speak to - another PPC consultant I had been recommended (more on this later) - and it is a bit weird they replied to my message in the way they did.
+Again, this should have put me more on guard.

 In the case of the person pretending to be Brandon from Nulo there were other weird behaviours within the email:

-- The budget was written in a strange format ($69,000.000) - what is that about?
+- The budget was written in a strange format ($69,000.000) - what is that about?!

-- Very high payment terms on offer ($5000 or $8000 per month plus bonus!)
+- Very high payment terms on offer ($5000 or $8000 per month plus bonus)

-- The big thing you should be checking for here is the "proper" email address of the sender, accessible if you hit the arrow next to the recipient's name to open up the email headers.
+- The big thing you should be checking for here is the proper email address of the sender, accessible if you hit the arrow next to the recipient's name to open up the email headers.

 From here you should spot that the senders email address uses a variation of the brand - nulo-eu.com.
+The official website exists at nulo.com.

-I admit I did spot this but had assumed this might be a legit European version of their website - but even if visiting this URL (which I don't usually recommend) I'm taken to an error page.
+I admit I did spot this but had assumed this might be a legit European version of their website - but even if visiting this URL (which I don't usually recommend you try) I'm taken to an error page.
+I think a genuine brand (or a half-decent scammer) would have redirected or pointed that URL at the nulo.com domain.

-What happens if you download the file?
+What happens if you download the file in the email?

-So, I wanted to share it with another contact and what I ended up doing instead is sending the scam to another great PPC consultant I was recommended (shout out - and apologies again, Sofia!) via a kind suggestion from the brilliant digital PR specialist Jo O'Reilly.
+So, I wanted to share it with another contact and what I ended up doing instead is sending the scam to another great PPC consultant called Sofia I was recommended (shout out - and apologies again, Sofia!) via a kind suggestion from the brilliant digital PR specialist Jo O'Reilly.

 I've received a lot of such enquiries over the past few months, and have seen other marketers sharing similar scams in the spaces within which I operate, unwittingly falling for them as I also have done.